taikoxyz/taiko-mono/README.md

 ## Documentation

-Most documentation can be found on the website, at [taiko.xyz](https://taiko.xyz).
-There should also be a README in each package, as well as comments in the source code.
+Documentation can be found on the website at [taiko.xyz](https://taiko.xyz).
+There is also be a README in each package, as well as comments in the source code.

 ## Project structure